 Mr. Manuel thanked Ms. Kaichi for the clarification.
 Speaking for himself, what he understands is a license transfer from Beck's to Hartung and the fields that are tied to it is being proposed.
 His question relating to Mr. Johnson's interest is that as a board, if they can approve the request or they can approve with amendments, he thinks it's within the Boards authority to make that decision as the landowner.
 His question is really framed from a policy standpoint, within this context if they can transfer it, he supports the transfer.
-What he thinks needs to be thought through is when companies like this are shutting down, the other alternative could be to have Beck's return the property in whole to the Board, and the Board then disposes of it as it sees fit versus letting the agreements happen outside the Board really is the one that should be making these decisions related to licenses.
+What he thinks needs to be thought through is when companies like this are shutting down, the other alternative could be to have Beck's return the property in whole to the Board, and the Board then disposes of it as it sees fit versus letting the agreements happen outside the Boards purview and then they're approving a private kind of agreement.
+That's the concern he has.
+The Board really is the one that should be making these decisions related to licenses.
 He's fine as recommended but it is a larger policy decision that he thinks the board needs to take on.
 He stated Mr. Hopkins had brought up that it's coming up in future conversations so that's what he wanted to make clear.
 He understands what was said but he just thinks that it's in the Board's interest to figure it out, so the Board has a clear understanding of how they want to operate moving forward.